Many homes become uncomfortable because dry air in the winter causes itchy skin, irritated sinus passages, and other health problems.

 When do you cook, and how do you do it?
 Cooking on your stovetop can help increase the humidity by taking advantage of the incidental moisture release.
 When you cook, you can try making dishes that use boiling water, such as rice, pasta, or potatoes.

 Similar to using a bowl filled with water near a heat source, this technique uses heat to help water evaporate.
 However, instead of using heat from the stove or radiator, this uses the sun’s heat.
 On sunny days take a bowl of water and place it on the window sill.
-Make sure the curtains are open to allow sunlight to penetrate and heat the water.
+Ensure the curtains are open to allow sunlight to penetrate and heat the water.

 The downside of this method is it can only be used on sunny days.
 In winter, the sun rarely comes out, which would limit this method to only those sunny, warm days.
 Apart from placing them on your window sill, you can also set the bowls around the room you want to humidify.
 This will also work but at a slower speed.